The Velvet Underground. And Nico. Oh, and their friend Andy.

 Soprano and Gravel: Every band member who ever sang.
 We've got: Reed's Long Islander snarl (almost every tune, but he did also sing in less snarly ways, like on "Sunday Morning" and "Jesus"), Cale's smoother voice and slightly Welsh accent ("The Gift", "Lady Godiva's Operation"), Yule's even more accessible Perishing Alt Rock Voice ("Candy Says"), Tucker's girlish voice ("After Hours", "The Murder Mystery") and, of course, Nico's thick German accent ("I'll Be Your Mirrah", as Cale would imitate it).

-The The Title Confusion: Officially they're "The Velvet Underground", but the definite article gets lost pretty often.
+The "The" Title Confusion: Officially they're "The Velvet Underground", but the definite article gets lost pretty often, including in the title to this very wiki entry.

 Three Chords and the Truth: They're legendary for it.
 They did throw in things besides guitars, but at least on their first two albums, it was all guitar-bass-drums-viola.